 - Familiar songs and patterns first, then unfamiliar

-This school year I will be teaching middle school, and plan to use many of these concepts with my sixth grade students.
+This school year I will teach middle school, and plan to use many of these concepts with my sixth-grade students.
 This adventure continues!

 Links for Further Reading: